Subhodip123/Subhodip123.github.io/_teaching/linear_algebra.md

 location: "Bengaluru, India"
 ---

-Lecture notes consists of materials from my coursework both at ISI and IISc.
+**📌 Logistics:** Lecture notes consists of materials from my coursework both at ISI and IISc.
 The course notes are in preperation will be posted soon.